 Everyone wants to look awesome in a swimsuit but it's hard to find the perfect style for your body, in the color you were looking for, that's on trend, AND fits in your budget.

 So.
 Many.
 Factors.

-So, as the search for the perfect swimsuit continues we have a solution to keep your breasts looking just as good as the do in your regular bra— introducing Epiphany LA inserts.
+So, as the search for the perfect swimsuit continues we have a solution to keep your breasts looking just as good as they do in your regular bra— introducing Epiphany LA inserts.
 These inserts can be slipped into the pocket of your swim top and they blend in seamlessly so that no one can tell you've added some extra padding.
 Hallelujah!
-I've tried on so many of these inserts and most of them have a horrible shape (pointy, lumpy, too small, too big etc).
-These suckers come in four sizes (A, B, C, and D) so you can get your exact cup size.
+I've tried on so many inserts and most of them have a horrible shape (pointy, lumpy, too small, too big etc).
+Our Epiphany LA inserts come in four cup sizes (A, B, C, and D) so you can get your exact cup size.
 What a concept!
 (Sarcastic cough).

 (And I know the no bra/nipple look is in, but unless you're model thin and have perky size A or size B boobs, this just isn't very flattering.
 Hey, by all means, if you can rock it, do it!
 But for the majority of us, we would like some extra assistance here.
 These padding inserts do the trick for adding volume, lift, and push-up.
 Trust me, they are life-changing.